Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

     be used in that environment.

 The container uses a miniconda environment in which Python and its packages are installed.
-That environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable `WITH_CONDA` (which for this container it is
+Before the 2025 containers, that environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable `WITH_CONDA` (which for this container it is
 `source /opt/miniconda3/bin/activate jax`).